-Retrieval Method Description FTP on Remote Server (FTP Push) This method periodically pushes log files to an FTP server on a remote computer.
-When you choose this method, you must enter the following information: Maximum time between file transfers FTP server host name Directory on FTP server to store the log file Username and password of a user that has permission to connect to the FTP server Note: AsyncOS for Web only supports passive mode for remote FTP servers.
-It cannot push log files to an FTP server in active mode.
-SCP on Remote Server (SCP Push) This method periodically pushes log files using the secure copy protocol to an SCP server on a remote computer.
+Retrieval Method Description SCP on Remote Server (SCP Push) This method periodically pushes log files using the secure copy protocol to an SCP server on a remote computer.
 This method requires an SSH SCP server on a remote computer using the SSH1 or SSH2 protocol.
 The subscription requires a user name, SSH key, and destination directory on the remote computer.
 Log files are transferred based on a rollover schedule set by you.
-When you choose this method, you must enter the following information: Maximum time between file transfers Protocol to use for transmission, either SSH1 or SSH2 SCP server host name Directory on SCP server to store the log file Username of a user that has permission to connect to the SCP server Choose whether or not to enable host key checking.
+When you choose this method, you must enter the following information: Maximum time between file transfers Protocol to use for transmission, either SSH1 or SSH2 SCP server hostname Directory on SCP server to store the log file Username of a user that has permission to connect to the SCP server Choose whether or not to enable host key checking.
 Syslog Push This method sends log messages to a remote syslog server.
 This method conforms to RFC 3164.
 The appliance uses port 514.
-When you choose this method, you must enter the following information: Syslog server host name Protocol to use for transmission, either UDP or TCP Facility to use with the log You can only choose syslog for text-based logs.
+When you choose this method, you must enter the following information: Syslog server hostname Protocol to use for transmission, either UDP or TCP Facility to use with the log You can only choose syslog for text-based logs.